23 Writing Tips For Bloggers Who Think They Can’t Write!

 15) Talk directly to the reader

-Use words such as “you,” “we,” and “I” to make it clear that you are talking to the reader.
+Use words such as “you,” “we,” and “I” to clarify that you are talking to the reader.

 Readers will be more attentive when you’re talking directly to them about their issues.

-Remember, if it is boring for you, it will be boring for your reader!
+Remember, if it is boring for you, it will bore your reader!

 16) Edit it again!

 I am not a naturally talented writer.

 Writing is getting easier, but it is still hard work.

 It is not usual to write one day, edit it on the second day and then further edit it on the third day.

-With each edit I remove words, sometimes even entire paragraphs!
+With each edit I remove words, sometimes entire paragraphs!

-The point of every edit is to make it easier for your reader to understand.
+Every edit should make it easier for your reader to understand.

-Not every writer needs to edit this much – some get it right on the first attempt!
+Not every writer needs to edit this much.
+Get it right on the first attempt!